Sexual health and contraception

 • Information on gender identity

-• Where to go for support if you have been sexual assault or raped
+• Where to go for support if you have been sexual assaulted or raped

 • Where to get support and information on FGM (Female genital mutilation)